Joseph Berrios: Business interests and personal life

 Berrios is a partner with Sam Panayotovich in, and secretary of, a lobbying firm, B-P Consulting, Inc. with offices in Springfield and downtown Chicago.
 Lobbying clients include the Illinois Licensed Beverage Association and the Illinois Coin Machine Operators Association, manufacturers and distributors of video poker machines.

 Berrios is President of an insurance agency, J B Insurance - Consulting Inc. with an office in downtown Chicago.

 Berrios lives in the Belmont Cragin neighborhood on Chicago's Northwest Side.
 He is the father of three children, including former Illinois State Representative Maria Antonia "Toni" Berrios.

+On June 15, 2023, Berrios' son-in-law James Weiss, who is Toni's husband, would be convicted in a bribery case which also involved two Illinois state legislators, Terry Link and Luis Arroyo.
+On October 11, 2023, Weiss would be sentenced to 5 1/2 years in prison.
+On October 16, 2024, Weiss' brother Joseph would also be sentenced to 60 days in prison after pleading guilty in May 2024 to one count of one count of making false statements to federal agents after lying to the FBI and IRS about the Berrios son-in-law's ties to the late Chicago mobster Frank “The German” Schweihs.
+Weiss, who is currently serving his prison sentence at a federal prison facility in Minnesota, is not due to be released until August 2028.